areebbeigh/anime-scraper/README.rst

 ------------

 - BeautifulSoup
-- cfscrape (for websites using CloadFare DDoS protection)
+- cfscrape (for websites using CloadFlare DDoS protection)
 - demjson
 - jsbeautifier